PrakharDoneria/distance-formula/README.md

 # distance-formula
 This program will calculate the distance between two points Enter the values of x1, x2, y1 and y2 and click enter it would give you the result this is supported for PC and Mobile Compiler

+Update(Jan 19,2022): Now calculate exact distance